 The Gambling Treatment Clinic was established in 1999 and has consistently aimed to be a leader in gambling treatment and research.
+We are embedded in the University of Sydney's Brain and Mind Centre.
 Our Director, Professor Alex Blaszczynski, is a leading international figure in understanding and treating pathological gambling.
 Our clients have the opportunity to opt into a range of exciting research projects.

 The Gambling Treatment Clinic (GTC) offers a free, confidential, face-to-face counselling service operating within the School of Psychology, at the University of Sydney, at the Camperdown, Lidcombe, Parramatta and Campbelltown Campuses.
 Our clinicians are highly experienced and have contributed significantly to the development of the program.

 The Gambling Treatment Clinic is funded by a grant from the Responsible Gaming Fund (RGF), a branch of the Office of Liquor, Gaming & Racing in the NSW State Government.
 The RGF currently funds similar treatment services throughout the state.
 These services are provided free of charge to individuals with gambling problems and their families.

 Please contact us to see how we can help you today.